Millbrook, Alabama: History

 Millbrook includes the former village of Robinson Springs within its boundaries.
 Numerous eras delineate Millbrook's past.

 The area's first permanent home "Ellerslie" was completed in 1818 by Georgia Congressman, and Revolutionary War Veteran Bolling Hall.
 The area's second permanent home "Thornfield" was started the following year, and completed in 1820 by pioneer Archibald McKeithen.
 Both homes still stand, and are private residences.

 After its initial settlement, Robinson Springs was known as an early summer resort for wealthy families of Montgomery, and the vicinity.
 The Robinson Springs United Methodist Church was formed in 1828.
 The settlers quickly grew out of the log structure, and decided to build a permanent structure.
 The present church was completed in 1848.
 The parsonage was sold soon after completion (due to the lack of a steady minister) to noted Alabama historian Albert J. Pickett.
 It still stands two doors down from the church.
 In 1852, Robinson Springs played host to Alabama's first state fair.

 Shadrack Mims, Autauga's early historian, describes Robinson Springs (circa 1850) as "a spot selected by Todd Robinson as a retreat from the river; and much good sense did he show in such selection - for, if the whole South was searched over, a more healthy spot, in my opinion, could not be found.
 It is altogether rural in its appearance, the forest growth being untouched, only for garden spots.
 As to water, it cannot be excelled any where for coolness, clearness, and pleasantness, and the abundance of it.
 The building situations are beautiful.
 Upon the whole, it is just the place for a summer retreat; just the place for a school - healthy and high, and free from the temptations so common in villages and cities."

 1861 saw many of the area's youth go off to fight in the Civil War.
 In June 1862, Private Bolling Hall III, on leave from fighting in Virginia, mustered a company of men under a tree at the current site of the confederate monument.
 They elected him captain, and the company a part of Hilliards Legion.
 Remnants were later morphed into the 59th Alabama Infantry, with Colonel Bolling Hall III commanding.
 No remarkable events took place here during the war.

 During the post-World War I and pre-World War II period, the communities of Millbrook, Coosada, and Robinson Springs, later referred to as the Tri-Community, began to evolve into populated growing communities, complete with schools, churches, and rail transportation.

 As in the 1930s, much of today's progress is linked to transportation.
 With the introduction of Interstate 65 in the mid 1970s, Millbrook's growth led to formal incorporation as a city in 1977.
-Once again, those seeking a more relaxing lifestyle discovered the interstate exits immediately north of the state capital and the Millbrook population grew even more.